-The seismic inverse problem is to solve for the medium properties L in terms of measured wavefield and the source.
+The seismic inverse problem is to solve for the medium properties L in terms of recorded values of the wavefield on the measurement surface outside V and the source.

-The seismic inverse problem is solved in scattering theory by first solving for V. Then V is added to the reference medium operator L_0 to obtain the actual medium operator L. To derive the inverse scattering method to solve for V, let's first examine the forward series A-8.
+The seismic inverse problem is solved in scattering theory by first solving for V. Then V is added to the reference medium operator L_0 to obtain the actual medium operator L. To know L is to know all the physical properties that govern wave propagation in the actual medium.
+To derive the inverse scattering method to solve for V, let's first return to the forward series A-8.
 We note that equation A-8 has the form of a generalized geometric series (Weglein, 2017)